 - Have the witness write out his or her own statement first, in the witness’s native language (unless truly fluent in the procedural language(s) of the arbitration) after discussing its expected contents.

-- Then review it with the witness to ensure that it does what it is intended to do.
+- Review it with the witness to ensure that it does what it is intended to do.
 Any revisions should be fully approved by the witness so that the statement truly represents his or her testimony.
 Only then can it be signed.

 - Then have any necessary translations done and certified.

-The ultimate goal here is for the witness to be able to say that he or she wrote out that witness statement himself or herself, that counsel then reviewed it together with the witness, that any modifications were made with the full agreement of the witness, thus that it was not ‘written by the lawyers’ and stands as the witness’s own statement.
-Period!– Charles Brower, 20 Essex Street
+The ultimate goal is for the witness to be able to say that he or she wrote that witness statement himself or herself, that counsel then reviewed it with the witness, that any modifications were made with the full agreement of the witness, and thus that it was not ‘written by the lawyers’ and stands as the witness’s own statement.
+Period!– Charles N Brower, Twenty Essex Chambers

-Incidentally, if witness statements are sometimes considered an additional submission made by lawyers, direct examination may create the same impression if the witness merely repeats words learnt by heart during hearing preparation.
+Incidentally, if witness statements are sometimes considered an additional submission made by lawyers, direct examination may create the same impression if the witness merely repeats words learned by heart during hearing preparation.